North American Indigenous Games: History

-The dream became a reality in 1990.

 The first North American Indigenous Games (or "NAIG") were held in 1990 in Edmonton, Alberta, followed by Prince Albert, Saskatchewan, in 1993, Blaine, Minnesota, in 1995, Victoria, British Columbia, in 1997, Winnipeg, Manitoba, in 2002, Denver, Colorado, in 2006 and Cowichan, British Columbia, in 2008.
 The 2011 games were to be held in Milwaukee, Wisconsin, but about a year before the games were to be held, Milwaukee withdrew its host application due to the lack of financial backers.
-Other arrangements, however, were made and games were indeed held in Milwaukee, in July 2011 on a smaller scale (dubbed United States Indigenous Games).
+Other arrangements, however, were made, and games were indeed held in Milwaukee in July 2011 on a smaller scale (dubbed the United States Indigenous Games).
 The 2014 games took place in Regina, Saskatchewan followed by the 2017 games in Toronto, Ontario.

-Approximately 10,000 athletes from the United States and Canada took part in the 2006 games (the largest to date), with more than 1,000 tribes represented.
+In the 2006 games, 10,000 athletes from the United States and Canada took part with more than 1,000 tribes represented.
 In addition to sporting events, the games included a parade and a variety of cultural performances.
 The opening ceremonies were held at Invesco Field at Mile High and the closing ceremonies were held at Skyline Park.